-In January 2021, the Compensation Committee, in consultation with the Board, established the corporate performance target for 2021 to include a revenue target representing 60% of the total target and various market expansion and related commercial goals representing 40% of the total target.
-The revenue target included a minimum threshold and discounting feature applicable to achievement below 100% of the revenue target and the market expansion and related commercial goals.
-In February 2022, the Compensation Committee assessed the Company's achievement of the corporate performance target for 2021.
-In recognition of the extraordinary circumstances presented by the COVID-19 pandemic and the associated impact on our therapies and products, the health care industry, our customers and patients, and healthcare facility staffing and resource issues, as well as global economic conditions, the Compensation Committee waived the discounting feature applicable to the revenue target resulting in a 2021 bonus plan achievement of 84.4% of the corporate performance target.
+In January 2023, the Compensation Committee, in consultation with our Board, established the corporate performance targets for 2023 to include a revenue target representing 65% of the target bonus opportunity, an Adjusted EBITDA1 target representing 10%, and various market expansion, market leadership, and customer service focused commercial goals representing a total of 25% of the target bonus opportunity, including potential overachievement targets.
+The revenue target included a minimum threshold and discounting feature applicable to achievement below 100% of the revenue target and overachievement potential for performance beyond the target, with a maximum potential achievement capped at 200% of the revenue target, and the market expansion and related commercial goals included milestones connected to clinical and regulatory progress, improvements in the StratX product and process for customers, as well as reimbursement approval in Japan.
+In January 2024, the Compensation Committee assessed our achievement of the corporate performance targets for 2023 and determined that the revenue target had been overachieved, the Adjusted EBITDA target had been achieved, and most of the other non-financial goals had been achieved, resulting in a 2023 bonus plan achievement of 104.2% of the target bonus opportunity.

-The 2021 and 2022 corporate achievement levels were used to determine the bonuses of our NEOs.
-Annual bonus amounts paid to our NEOs for 2021 and 2022 are set forth above in the "Bonus" and "Non-Equity Incentive Plan Compensation" columns of the "Summary Compensation Table for 2022."
+The 2023 corporate achievement levels were used to determine the bonuses of our NEOs.
+Annual bonus amounts paid to our NEOs are set forth above in the "Bonus" and "Non-Equity Incentive Plan Compensation" columns of the "Summary Compensation Table for 2023."